apple/swift-async-algorithms/Guides/Validation.md

 }
 ```

-Access to the marble diagram input list is done through calls such as `$0.inputs[0]` seen in other examples.
+Access to the validation diagram input list is done through calls such as `$0.inputs[0]` seen in other examples.
 This access fetches lazily the first input specification and creates an `Input` `AsyncSequence` out of that domain specific language symbology.

 ### Themes